esphome/esphome-docs/esphomeyaml/components/sensor/index.rst

 -  **or**: Pass forward a value with the first child filter that returns.
 Above example will only pass forward values that are *either* at least 1s old or are if the absolute difference is at least 5.0.

--  **and**: Similar to or.
-Only pass on a value if all child filters pass.

 -  **lambda**: Perform a simple mathematical operation over the sensor values.
 The input value is ``x`` and the result of the lambda is used